OliverCulleyDeLange/OliverCulleyDeLange.github.io/_posts/2025-01-19-Memory_kmm_compose.md

 Spent a day building a simple memory game with KMM + Compose on all platforms.
 It was easy.

 ## TSMD (Too short, more detail)
-During my 2024-2025 careers break (the 3rd one 😅), I found myself in the mountains in the USA with a bit of time on my hands.
+During my 2024-2025 career break (the 3rd one 😅), I found myself in the mountains in the USA with a bit of time on my hands.
 I'd been working on [Location Alarm](https://github.com/OliverCulleyDeLange/location-alarm) for a while, and felt like a change.

 Having recently turned 30, I became somewhat paranoid about my lack of ability to remember anything over a 6 digit number.
 When a website sent me a OTP I'd often fail to enter it first time.
 I thought, maybe all the fancy tools in modern phone OS' which automatically enter OTPs from your messages have broken my memory.
 Or maybe i'm just getting old.
 Or both?